fehmi/simply.js/docs/ssr.md

 now -p
 ```

-Now, You have a support for SSR the docs site.
+Now, your Docsify site supports Server-Side Rendering (SSR).

 ## Custom template

-You can provide a template for entire page's HTML. such as
+You can provide a custom template for the entire page's HTML, as shown below:

 ```html
 <!DOCTYPE html>